Margaret Juliano, JD

 That background in media and marketing led Maggie to land interviews in Town & Country, Psychology Today and Yoga Journal as well as mentions in the Washington Post about Sprout Yoga, a nonprofit she founded, all within the first 2 years of its operation.

 Her background also includes print publications as both a writer and editor, including academic journals as well as trade magazines and in-house publications.

 In her legal career, Maggie oversaw the foundation of a variety of nonprofits, including creating bylaws, charters, fundraising strategies, and communications plans.

 She now focuses her work as writer and editor on law, regulation, and policy topics.
-She blends her law and writing, covering the 2016 election for the now-defunct Daily IQ (an online magazine) and served as county counsel to the Clinton campaign for election protection.
+She blends her law and writing, covering the 2016 election for the now-defunct Daily IQ (an online magazine) and serving as county counsel to the Clinton campaign for election protection.

 Her clients include public relations firms in the bio-pharmaceutical field, technology consulting companies working with heavily regulated customers, business professionals, and financial advisors to ERISA-related employee benefit plans.
 She also proofreads and ghostwrites for academics and attorneys.

 Maggie has a J.D. from Emory Law School, with honors, where she was Editor-in-Chief of the Emory Bankruptcy Developments Journal.
 She graduated with honors from Oberlin College, where she majored in History and minored in Environmental Science.